NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

     Specify a GDAL projection string instead of the datum (in WKT, GeoJSON, or PROJ format).

---dem-file <filename>
-    Instead of using a datum and a longitude-latitude-height box, sample the surface of this DEM.

 --lon-lat-range <lon_min lat_min lon_max lat_max>
     The longitude-latitude range in which to compute the RPC model.
     Specify in the format: lon_min lat_min lon_max lat_max.